- WHOWe Are

 How do we prove impact?

 A controlled trial using radio would not normally work, due to the risk that people in 'control' areas would listen to radio stations broadcasting from 'intervention' areas.
-However, Burkina Faso has a very localised, radio-dominated media environment, so we can use local FM radio stations to broadcast our messages to intervention areas without 'leaking' into the control areas.
-The map below shows intervention areas in blue and control areas in red.
+However, Burkina Faso has a very localised, radio-dominated media environment, so we can use local FM radio stations to broadcast our messages to intervention areas (blue) without 'leaking' into control areas (red).

-If similar five-year campaigns are implemented in 12 African countries, the model predicts that one million lives should be saved.
+If similar five-year campaigns are implemented in 10 African countries, the model predicts that one million lives should be saved.
 This process would, for the first time, place mass media campaigns in the mainstream of public health interventions, based on robust scientific evidence.
-The chart below shows the predicted numbers of lives that we could save every year in each of our 12 priority countries.
+We are currently designing health behaviour change campaigns in these countries and are looking for partners and funders through our Media Million Lives initiative.